beanbeah/dialogflow_chatbot/README.md

 # dialogflow_chatbot

-Year 4 Comp Sci.
-Coursework/IA/Project.
-This is merely a nice frontend for a dialogflow bot running in the backend.
+A simple Android application providing a frontend for a Dialogflow agent.
+This application was intended to function as a counselling chatbot and was done for my Year 4 Computer Science coursework.